cosc2336-ds-alg/assg04/README.md

    current class semester and section.
 2. Clone the repository using the SSH url to your local class DevBox development environment.
-3. Checkout the 'origins/feedback' branch to your locak working DevBox repository.
-4. Configure the project by running the `configure` script from a terminal.
+3. Configure the project by running the `configure` script from a terminal.
-5. Confirm that the project builds and runs, though no tests will be defined or run initially.
+4. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
-6. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
+5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
-Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when commiting your work.
+Also you should link the issues with the `Feedback` pull request that has been opened for you.

 # Assignment Tasks

 ## Task 1: Implement `sumIterative()` Function

-If you haven't already, create the Task 1 issue on GitHub and close the initial Pull request if it is still open.
+If you haven't already, create the Task 1 issue on GitHub and link this issue with the `Feedback` pull request.

 For the first task we want you to write a function that will take in an instance of the given `List` user defined type, and sum up the